Arditi: Training

-In particular, Arditi were trained with hand grenades, marksmanship and the use of the flamethrower and machine gun.
-Training was very realistic, and several men were killed during basic training: in particular, victims were caused by splinters from hand grenades, because their operating procedure provided for a direct assault immediately after throwing a grenade.
+In particular, Arditi were trained with hand grenades, marksmanship and the use of the flamethrower and machine gun, including captured enemy equipment.
+Training was very realistic, and several men were killed during basic training: in particular, casualties were caused by splinters from hand grenades, because their operating procedure provided for a direct assault immediately after throwing a grenade.
 The rigorous training, team spirit and contempt of danger, but also the privileges they enjoyed, made the Arditi an elite corps, but also created a climate of distrust and jealousy with officers belonging to other units of the regular army.
 Their military skill, however, earned them respect for the ability to resolve on the battlefield situations tactically impossible for regular army units.

-While teaching at Naples Eastern University in 1917, Japanese writer Harukichi Shimoi enlisted in the Italian army and became an Ardito, teaching his fellow soldiers some karate.

-Reginaldo Giuliani, a Catholic priest and an Ardito, wrote several books on his experiences including Croce e spada ("Cross and Sword").
+Reginaldo Giuliani, a Catholic priest and an Ardito, wrote several books on his experiences, including Croce e spada ('Cross and Sword').

 Uniform

-The uniform of the Arditi drawn from regular infantry units consisted of a Bersagliere cyclist coat with black flames as a lapel patch.
-Arditi drawn from Alpini units would instead wear green flames on their lapel patch, and Arditi drawn from Bersaglieri units would wear crimson flames.
-They would also wear a dark green sweater and a black fez (a hat) identical to that of the Bersaglieri infantry (although Bersaglieri wore a crimson fez, rather than a black one) and trousers.
-From these uniforms and other insignia, indicative of the army unit of origin, was born a distinction between the Red Flames (Bersaglieri Arditi), Black Flames (Arditi Infantry) and Green Flames (Arditi Alpini).
-The Red Flames were sometimes called Crimson Flames.
+The Arditi of the Reparto d’assalto were issued distinctive uniforms that identified them as an elite unit.